What is Noise Pollution in Construction?

 This lowest level of noise suggests there is no effect on the health or quality of life.

 - Lowest observed effect level

-This mid-level of noise suggests evidence of adverse effects on health and the quality of life.
+Slightly louder, this suggests evidence of adverse effects on health and the quality of life.

 - Significant observed adverse effect level